 Even after submission of Inventories and Summaries to federal or state officials and to Tribes, UC may locate previously unreported Human Remains and/or Cultural Items.
 These may be found in disparate academic units of the UC or inadvertently included among fauna or other materials.

-Within one year from implementation of this policy and every 3-5 years thereafter, the Repatriation Coordinator/Point of Contact must review whether the campus is in Possession or Control of previously un-reported Human Remains or Cultural Items.
-In performing their review, the Repatriation Coordinator/Point of Contact will send a communication to all campus department deans or chairs, providing the definitions of Human Remains and Cultural Items under NAGPRA and CalNAGPRA so that the department deans or chairs can make an informed initial assessment about whether their departments potentially hold Human Remains or Cultural Items. .
-Campus department deans or chairs must return their assessments to the Repatriation Coordinator/Point of Contact, confirming that they have conducted the search and reporting the findings.
-Engaging as necessary the assistance of appropriate subject matter experts (e.g., Tribal Representatives, Tribal leaders, osteologists, anthropologists, etc.), the Repatriation Coordinator/Point of Contact will review the items in all high risk departments(e.g., archaeology, anthropology, biology, geology, oceanography, physical sciences, dentistry, etc.) and all departments identified by department deans or chairs as potentially holding Human Remains or Cultural Items.
-University faculty, researchers, students, staff who use human remains that are thought not to be Native American or Native Hawaiian for research or teaching should identify the provenance of the remains.
+Within one year from implementation of this policy and every three to five (3-5) years thereafter, the Repatriation Coordinator/Point of Contact must review whether the campus is in Possession or Control of previously un-reported Human Remains or Cultural Items.
+In performing their review, the Repatriation Coordinator/Point of Contact will send a communication to all campus deans, department chairs, and unit heads, providing the definitions of Human Remains and Cultural Items under NAGPRA and CalNAGPRA and instructions on what to look for so that deans, department chairs, and unit heads can make an informed initial assessment about whether their departments/units potentially hold Human Remains or Cultural Items.
+Deans, department chairs, and unit heads must confirm that they have conducted the search and report whether their departments or units hold Human Remains and Cultural Items under UC’s Possession or Control as well as the current location of such items.
+The Chancellor will set appropriate reporting timelines.
+Engaging as necessary the assistance of appropriate subject matter experts (e.g., Tribal Representatives, tribal leaders, osteologists, anthropologists, etc.), the Repatriation Coordinator/Point of Contact will review the items in all departments historically engaged in studies with Human Remains or Cultural Items (e.g., archaeology, anthropology, biology, geology, oceanography, physical sciences, dentistry, etc.) and all departments identified by deans, department chairs, or unit heads as potentially holding Human Remains or Cultural Items.
+University faculty, researchers, students, staff who use Human Remains that are thought not to be Native American or Native Hawaiian for research or teaching should identify the provenance of the remains.

 Anyone who suspects that Native American items are not properly maintained or reported as required by this policy should contact the campus Repatriation Coordinator/Point of Contact.
 Alternatively, they can file a report using the UC Whistleblower Hotline.